Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] By automatically scaling your on-premises resources based on changes in demand.
 - [ ] By automatically scaling your AWS resources using an Elastic Load Balancer.
 - [ ] By reducing interdependencies between application components wherever possible.
-- [x] By automatically provisioning the required AWS resources based  on changes in demand .
+- [x] By automatically provisioning the required AWS resources based  on changes in demand.

 **[⬆ Back to Top](#table-of-contents)**